youkaichao/fast_bpe_tokenizer/README.md

 # fast_bpe_tokenizer
 fast bpe tokenizer, simple to understand, easy to use

+# :warning: Do not use this for production

+I created this implementation for the purpose of learning `tiktoken` tokenizer.
+Later I find that my implementation is a greedy one, like the one proposed in paper [Fast WordPiece Tokenization](https://aclanthology.org/2021.emnlp-main.160).
+The actual tokenization algorithm is illustrated at [here](https://guillaume-be.github.io/2021-09-16/byte_pair_encoding) with dynamic programming.
+I also consulted the author of `tiktoken`, who is kind enough to update an [educational implementation](https://github.com/openai/tiktoken#what-is-bpe-anyway) in `tiktoken` with visualization.
+Thank the community for kindly sharing these knowledge!

 # Usage

 Install: `pip install pybind11 && pip install -e . -vvv`